BACtrack

 BACtrack is a brand of portable breathalyzers owned by KHN Solutions.
-It is headquartered in San Francisco, California.
+The company is headquartered in San Francisco, California, and sells consumer and professional breath alcohol testers along with connected and wearable alcohol-monitoring products.

 Company history

 BACtrack was founded by Keith Nothacker in 2001, during his senior year at the University of Pennsylvania, when he began selling consumer products online.

-In 2004, BACtrack received the U.S. Food and Drug Administration (FDA) marketing clearance to sell the AlcoMate CA2000 breathalyzer.
-BACTrack was among the first companies to sell breathalyzers to the general public for personal use that year.
+In 2004, KHN Solutions received U.S. Food and Drug Administration (FDA) 510(k) marketing clearance for the AlcoMate CA2000 breathalyzer, and was among the first companies to sell breathalyzers to the general public for personal use.
+The company subsequently received FDA clearances for its own BACtrack-branded devices, including the BACtrack LCD Alcohol Detector in 2007 and the BACtrack Select S30, S50, S70, and S80 models in 2009.

+KHN Solutions holds several U.S. patents related to its alcohol-monitoring technology, including patents for wearable and remote intoxication monitoring and for transdermal alcohol measurement.

 BACtrack Mobile Smartphone Breathalyzer

-The BACtrack Mobile Smartphone Breathalyzer is a pocket-size breathalyzer that pairs with smartphones and other smart devices via an app and Bluetooth LE, producing an estimate of blood alcohol content (BAC).
-Results are displayed on the smart device or smartphone screen.

-Released on April 23, 2013, the device was the first smartphone-connected breathalyzer available for commercial purchase.
+The BACtrack Mobile Smartphone Breathalyzer is a pocket-size breathalyzer that pairs with smartphones and other smart devices via an app and Bluetooth LE, producing an estimate of blood alcohol content (BAC) that is displayed on the connected device.
+Released on 23 April 2013, it was the first smartphone-connected breathalyzer available for commercial purchase.

-The accuracy of BACtrack Mobile was independently tested and found to be comparable to law enforcement breath alcohol testers.
-The results of one such study were published in the Journal of Injury Prevention.

-Awards

-The BACtrack Mobile Smartphone Breathalyzer won a Popular Science "Best of What’s New Award" as a breakthrough technology in the Health Category for 2013.

-BACtrack Mobile and BACtrack Keychain received Car and Drivers highest rating in an industry-wide comparison in March 2014.